Specicount/Specicount/audit_landing_page.md

 #### Role Descriptions

-* *Team Leader* - Responsible for motivating others and keeping the team on track - i.e. making sure we do what needs to be done.
+* *Team Leader* - Responsible for motivating others and always looking for ways to keep the project moving forward.
+This role should be assigned to whoever has the expertise needed for the current phase of the project.
+The Team Leader should also be fairly involved with whatever work is currently happening and should, in general, adopt a greater workload than everybody else.
+This role will be rotated between the team members throught the course of the project.
 * *Communications Lead* - Responsible for any communication between Clients, Project group, Shadow group and other stakeholders.
 Leads presentations.
 * *Back-End Lead Developer* - The back-end developer that makes executive decisions on hardware, software and other functional design choices.
 Also shoulders a fairly hefty coding workload.
 * *Back-End Developer* - Responsible for developing the core website functionality.
 This includes server creation and administration, database design and coding a basic website template.